AidenH-dev/ReBabel/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This software is licensed under TWO licenses:

+1. MIT License see the [LICENSE](./LICENSE)  - for non-commercial use
+2. Commercial License - for commercial use

 ## Acknowledgments